• Skip to primary navigation

 Instructions

-• In a large bowl, combine shredded salmon, cooked quinoa, egg, rice flour and salt and pepper.
-Mix ingredients well.
-Mix everything by hand (use gloves).
+• In a large bowl, combine shredded salmon, cooked (and cooled) quinoa, flour, egg, and seasonings of choice.
+Mix ingredients until well combined.

-• Shape salmon mixture into burger patties and set aside.
+• Shape the salmon mixture into burger-sized patties and set aside.
 You should have about 8 patties.

-• Heat a large non-stick skillet with avocado oil over medium-high heat.
+• Heat a large non-stick skillet with 3 tbsp of avocado oil over medium-high heat.

 • Place each patty in the hot skillet and cook for about 3-4 minutes on each side until a crisp, slightly brown crust forms.

-• Remove burgers from skillet and place on paper towels to drain oil.
+• Remove burgers from the pan and place them on paper towels to drain the excess oil.
 Serve immediately.

 Notes